jonah-gourlay44/gym2real/pages/setup/robot.md

 </p>

 ### Motor Driver
 Mount the motor drivers on the same side as the terminal blocks.
 Ensure you have a pair of wires which you will connect to the terminal block later.
+Use M2.5x20 bolts for mounting.

 <p align="center">
 <img src="../../resources/images/IMG_2533.png" alt="motor driver" width="200"/>